calebtuttle/localcrypto/README.md

-(Distinct from localcrypto_v1, which only uses threads, not sockets.)

-localcrypto is a cryptocurrency simulator.
-It simulates a naive blockchain network on the local network.
+localcrypto is a naive cryptocurrency, created for the intellectual exercise.

 # TODO: Finish this